 Although alcohol use does not directly cause ulcers to develop, it can potentially worsen ulcer symptoms and lead to other health risks.

 Alcohol use can create a variety of health concerns, and some people may wonder whether drinking can lead to stomach conditions such as ulcers.
-Although alcohol is unlikely to cause stomach ulcers on its own, it can still make them more likely to develop.
+Although alcohol1 is unlikely to cause stomach ulcers on its own, it can still make them more likely to develop2.
 Most stomach ulcers are caused by an infection from a specific type of bacteria called Helicobacter pylori (H. pylori).

 While alcohol may not be the underlying cause of stomach ulcers, it is believed to make symptoms of these ulcers worse, potentially aggravating ulcers that do begin to form.